Private Division aquires 'OlliOlli World' creator Roll7

 - READ MORE: Grant Kirkhope on ‘Banjo Kazooie Re-Jiggyed’: “I look back and I go, how the bloody hell did that happen?”

-Skateboarding title OlliOlli World is set to be published by Private Division and planned for launch in December, during Take-Two’s fiscal fourth-quarter ending March 31, 2022.
+Skateboarding title OlliOlli World is set to be published by Private Division and planned for a Q1 2022 launch, during Take-Two’s fiscal fourth-quarter ending March 31, 2022.
 The studio also currently has additional unannounced projects in development, which Private Division will support.

 “We’re thrilled to welcome Roll7 to the Private Division family,” said Michael Worosz, Executive Vice President and Head of Private Division.
 “As a team passionate about action sports ourselves, seeing how Roll7 combines the thrill of competition with the zen of achieving flow-state in a videogame is remarkable, and we can’t wait to show the world this phenomenon with our release of OlliOlli World this winter.”